rust-lang/book/src/ch08-01-vectors.md

 At the beginning of this chapter, we said that vectors can only store values that are all the same type.
 This can be inconvenient; there are definitely use cases for needing to store a list of things of different types.
-Luckily, the variants of an enum are all defined under the same enum type.
-When we need to store elements of a different type in a vector this scenario, we can define and use an enum!
+Luckily, the variants of an enum are all defined under the same enum type, so when we need to store elements of a different type in a vector, we can define and use an enum!

 For example, let's say we want to get values from a row in a spreadsheet, where some of the columns in the row contain integers, some floating point numbers,